 What is the need for cloud computing?

-Doing business and managing infrastructure in the cloud is much more convenient than using on-premises infrastructure.
+Doing business and managing infrastructure in the cloud is much more convenient than using the on-premises infrastructure.
 Let’s check out these benefits:

 - Cost As part of business, price plays a vital role, and if you use cloud computing services for your organization, you can reduce the cost of managing the company, as you only pay for what and how much you are using, which is why it is called pay-per-use.
 You do not need to purchase servers, storage, and maintain any data center; just rent these services from a cloud provider, configure them, and use them.
 Cloud computing services offer a lot of potential for reducing capital expenditures.